domasgrigaliunas/Projects/Information processing and storing system about participants of courses in qualification improvement/README.md

 ## Documentation

-Documentation discribes more detailed description of a project in a Lithuanina language.
+Documentation discribes more detailed description of a project in a Lithuanian language.